The Yarra River is one of Victoria’s most iconic waterways, integral to Melbourne’s identity and the liveability of the city.

 - Protecting the Yarra River (Birrarung) Ministerial Advisory Committee Final Report (PDF, 2.8 MB)

-Yarra River Protection (Willip-gin Birrarung Murron) Bill 2017
+Yarra River Protection (Willip-gin Birrarung Murron) Act 2017

-Landmark legislation has been introduced to parliament to protect the Yarra River for future generations.
+In 2017, landmark legislation passed through the Victorian Parliament to protect the Yarra River for future generations.

-In an Australian first, the Yarra River Protection (Willip-gin Birrarung Murron) Bill 2017 identifies the Yarra River and the many hundreds of parcels of public land it flows through as one living, integrated natural entity for protection and improvement.
+In an Australian first, the Yarra River Protection (Willip-gin Birrarung Murron) Act 2017 enables the identification of the Yarra River and the many hundreds of parcels of public land it flows through as one living, integrated natural entity for protection and improvement.

-To underline the importance of the public parklands and open spaces along the Yarra River within metropolitan Melbourne, they will be known collectively as the Greater Yarra Urban Parklands.
+Additionally, to underline the importance of the public parklands and open spaces along the Yarra River within metropolitan Melbourne, the Act allows these to be collectively declared as the Greater Yarra Urban Parklands.

-It is also the first Bill in Victoria to use the language of Traditional Owners in its title, and one of the first in Australia to include Traditional Owner language in the Bill’s body.
+The Act is the first in Victoria to use the language of Traditional Owners in its title, and one of the first in Australia to include Traditional Owner language in the Act's body.
 Woi-wurrung language is used in recognition of Traditional Owners’ custodianship of the river and connection to the lands through which the river flows.

 Submissions and community feedback

-The government has also released written submissions received on the Yarra MAC’s Protecting the Yarra River (Birrarung) discussion paper and a report summarising community feedback.
+Written submissions received as part of consultation on the Yarra MAC’s Protecting the Yarra River (Birrarung) discussion paper, as well as a report summarising community feedback is available to read.